English Studies 12

 English Studies 12 Course Overview

-The exploration of text and story deepens our understanding
+The exploration of text and story deepens our understanding of diverse, complex ideas about identity, others, and the world.

 Texts are socially, culturally, geographically, and historically constructed.